KlausJackson/Chat-Room/README.md

 One command that normal users can use but ADMIN can't:
 - `/alias` : to change your alias.

-**NOTE**: the server.py must be running all the time, otherwise everytime you close it and run again, ADMIN password will be back to default: 123.
+**NOTE**: the server.py must be running all the time, otherwise every time you close it and run again, ADMIN password will be back to default: 123.
 But the banned list (ban.txt) is still the same, you can edit it manually or log in under ADMIN role and use the `/unban` command.

 ## The End